 QR2.1.1 The Quantum Network

 2. Wilczek.
-Proposed that beyond the physical is “… the Grid, that ur-stuff that underlies physical reality(Wilczek, 2008 p111).
+Proposed that what generates the physical is “… the Grid, that ur-stuff that underlies physical reality(Wilczek, 2008 p111).

 4. D’Espagnat.
-Suggests a “veiled reality” that generates time, space, matter and energy (D’Espagnat, 1995).
+Proposed that a “veiled reality” generates time, space, and matter.
+(D’Espagnat, 1995).

 5. Campbell.
-Proposes that “The Big Computer” outputs everything (Campbell, 2003).
+Proposed that a “Big Computer” generates our reality (Campbell, 2003).

-I remember … Richard Feynman … saying that he thought of a point in space-time as being like a computer with an input and output connecting neighboring points” (Davies & Brown, 1999) p138
+I remember … Richard Feynman … saying that he thought of a point in space-time as being like a computer with an input and output connecting neighboring points.”
+(Davies & Brown, 1999) p138.

 Next